jndeng/DACSDC-DeepZ/README.md

  * Python2/Python2-Numpy

 *Project download and installation:*
 1. Download the source code on the appropriate devices respectively.
 Project `Train` is recommended using on device with powerful GPU.
-While project `Inference` should be used on NVIDIA Jetson TX2 in order to make a fair evaluation.
+While project `Inference` should be used on NVIDIA Jetson TX2 in order to make a fair evaluation of speed.
 ```Shell
 # You may use this command twice to download the source code on different devices
 git clone https://github.com/jndeng/DACSDC-DeepZ.git
 ```
-2. Build the source code of two projects on the corresponding device.
+2. Build the source code of two projects separately on the corresponding device.
 We will use `$TRAIN_ROOT` and `$INFERENCE_ROOT` to call the directory of project `Train` and project `Inference` respectively.
 ```Shell
 # For project 'Train'
 cd $TRAIN_ROOT